Skip to content

 Candy Corn

-This is an American candy that predates having candy for Halloween, having been invented in the late 19th century.
-It’s a love it or hate it debate in America with around 49% of the population liking it.
-If you’ve never had it before, imagine a cheap fudge and you’ve got the picture.
+This American candy predates having candy for Halloween, invented in the late 19th century.
+It’s a love-it-or-hate-it debate in America, with around 49% of the population liking it.
+If you’ve never had it, imagine a cheap fudge, and you’ve got the picture.

 Banshee Bones

-A Northern Ireland classic.
-A spooky snack but also a great way to cling back to childhood Halloween nostalgia.
-For ultimate nostalgia put on a Disney princess outfit then slap on a big puffy winter coat, and eat a pack of these.
-Even though you can get them year round now, they will always be a Halloween staple in our hearts.
-Now, if Monster Munch could bring back the pickled onion ones that turn your tongue blue that would be appreciated.
+It’s a Northern Ireland classic.
+It’s a spooky snack and a great way to revisit childhood Halloween nostalgia.
+For ultimate nostalgia, put on a Disney princess outfit, then slap on an oversized puffy winter coat and eat a pack of these.
+Even though you can get them year-round now, they will always be a Halloween staple.
+Now, if Monster Munch could bring back the pickled onion ones that turn your tongue blue, that would be appreciated.

 Soul Cakes

-This is one you may not know about unless you are a Halloween purist i.e. someone who carves a turnip instead of a pumpkin for authenticity or buries boots in your garden for the spooky vibes.
-Dating back to the times when trick or treating was about prayers for your eternal soul, Soul Cakes were a big part of early trick or treat traditions.
-Bearing a cross to signify that they were given as alms, a donation to the poor.
+You may not know about this unless you are a Halloween purist, i.e., someone who carves a turnip instead of a pumpkin for authenticity or buries boots in your garden for the spooky vibes.
+Dating back to the times when trick-or-treating was about prayers for your eternal soul, Soul Cakes were a big part of early trick-or-treat traditions.
+They bore a cross to signify that they were given as alms, a donation to the poor.

-These early Halloween or All Souls Day treats are little flat biscuits or cakes (not about the ask the Irish courts about this one), which were flavored with spices and currants or raisins.
-They had a cross carved into the top and would be given out to those ‘Souling’ door to door.
+These early Halloween or All Souls Day treats are little flat biscuits or cakes (don’t ask the Irish courts about this one) flavoured with spices, currants, or raisins.
+They had a cross carved into the top and would be given to those ‘Souling’ door to door.
 This was the original Halloween candy and is still a nice treat today.

-Click here for a recipe on how to make soul cakes.
+Click here for a recipe for making soul cakes.

-Fun Fact: Soul cakes aren’t the only baked good that is marked with a cross for spiritual or religious reasons.
-Hot Cross Buns, synonymous with Easter are also marked with a cross.
+Fun Fact: Soul cakes aren’t the only baked goods marked with a cross for spiritual or religious reasons.
+Hot Cross Buns, synonymous with Easter, are also marked with a cross.
 Traditional Irish breads such as Wheaten Bread are also scored this way.
-Potato farls are cut in a cross shape from a circular bread as it was believed the cross would allow the fairies to escape from the bread, harking back to Celtic traditions.
+Potato farls are cut in a cross shape from a circular bread, as it was believed the cross would allow the fairies to escape from the bread, harking back to Celtic traditions.

 What are the best sweet shops in Belfast for Halloween Treats?